 5. Place pins in the skin to hold it apart, angle the pins out so that they are not in your way.

 The first structures you probably see are the seminal vesicles.
 They are cream colored and located toward the anterior of the worm.
 These are used for producing sperm.
 Use tweezers to remove these white structures from over the top of the digestive system that lies underneath it.

-The dorsal blood vessel appears as a dark brownish-red vessel running along the intestine.
-The heart (or aortic arches) can be found over the esophagus (just posterior to the pharynx).
+The dorsal blood vessel (X) appears as a dark brownish-red vessel running along the intestine.
+The heart or aortic arches (Y) can be found over the esophagus (just posterior to the pharynx).
 Carefully tease away the tissues to expose the arches of the heart, the run across the worm.
-If you are careful, you can expose all 5 of them.
+How many aortic arches can you count? ______

-Label the diagram (use the bold words from above)
+Label the diagram (use the letters next to the bold words above)

 The digestive system starts at the mouth.
 You will trace the organs all the way to the anus and identify each on the worm.